 My mum had been struggling with her memory since 2014 and was diagnosed with vascular dementia in December 2017.

-Although she never forgot me, she forgot who other family members were, how she had cared for us all, and how proud she had been of all our achievements.
+Although she never forgot me, she forgot who other family members were, and how proud she had been of all our achievements.
 Her life experience had taught us all so much and she had been such a strong lady, always caring for us all.

 I spent as much time as possible with my mum, and in July 2020 we were out for a walk by our local canal with a friend of mine when they suggested I took on the Walk 30 challenge for Dementia UK.
 During lockdown I had started to walk on a treadmill every day, as well as increasing the distance each day, so Dementia UK’s Walk 30 challenge in September seemed to me to be very achievable and I decided to sign up for it.
 I felt really motivated to do this, because as well as my personal circumstances, I had friends whose relatives were also affected by dementia.
 Then, finding out more about the challenge on Facebook motivated me even more, as I had not realised there were so many types of dementia and I wanted to help as much as I could.